Screen Actors Guild Award Nominations: ‘Three Billboards’ Dominates, ‘The Post’ Shut Out

 In addition to “Lady Bird” and “Three Billboards,” the other films recognized for their ensemble were “The Big Sick,” “Get Out,” and “Mudbound.”
 “The Shape of Water,” Guillermo del Toro’s monster romance, was also snubbed for its ensemble work, though stars Sally Hawkins and Richard Jenkins were singled out in the best actress and best supporting actor categories.

-On the television front, Netflix’s “Stranger Things,” a sci-fi slice of ’80’s nostalgia, and “GLOW,” a comedy about women’s wrestling, were the top nominees, along with HBO’s “Big Little Lies,” a drama about a murder in a posh California community.
-Each program picked up a leading four nominations.
+On the television front, Netflix’s “Stranger Things,” a sci-fi slice of ’80s nostalgia, and “GLOW,” a comedy about women’s wrestling, were the top nominees, along with HBO’s “Big Little Lies,” a drama about a murder in a posh California community.
+Each program picked up a leading four noms.

 In addition to McDormand, Ronan, and Hawkins, the lead actress race is rounded out by Judi Dench’s Queen Victoria in “Victoria & Abdul” and Margot Robbie’s Tonya Harding in “I, Tonya.”

+Jason Bateman helped bring “Ozark” to life, directing several episodes of the gritty crime drama and producing the series.
+He’s among the lead actor in a drama nominees, a group that also includes Sterling K. Brown (“This Is Us”), Peter Dinklage (“Game of Thrones”), David Harbour (“Stranger Things”), and Bob Odenkirk (“Better Call Saul”).
+Kevin Spacey, a previous winner for his work on “House of Cards,” was shut out.
+The actor has become embroiled in Hollywood’s ongoing sexual harassment scandal after several men have stepped forward to accuse Spacey of assault and unwanted touching.

+Spacey’s co-star, Robin Wright, was among the female actor in a drama series nominees.
+She joins a group that includes last year’s victor Claire Foy (“The Crown”), as well as Laura Linney (“Ozark”), Millie Bobby Brown (“Stranger Things”), and Elisabeth Moss (“The Handmaid’s Tale”).

-This year’s show will be broadcast on TNT and TBS on Sunday, Jan.
-21, 2018.
-Kristen Bell (“Veronica Mars”) will be the first ever host of the gala.
+This year’s show will be broadcast Jan.
+21 on TNT and TBS.
+Kristen Bell (“The Good Place”) will be the first-ever host of the gala.